top of page

 1. She is loving, loyal, and terrifyingly capable.

-She grew up on trance music and traditional Polish folk songs — the kind played at weddings where everyone is dancing in a circle, sweating vodka, and shouting lyrics that sound like a battle cry.
+She grew up on trance music and traditional Polish folk songs — the kind played at weddings where everyone dances in a circle, sweats vodka, and shouts lyrics that sound like a battle cry.
 Meanwhile, I grew up worshipping death metal, thrash metal, and anything with blast beats fast enough to summon the dead.

 Together, we are a sonic disaster waiting to happen.